qpleple/wordpress-on-dotcloud/README.md

     dotcloud push MY_BLOG

-Note that remote ``wp-content/`` will not be overwrite so uploaded static files will be kept and local plugins will not be installed remotely.
+Note that remote ``wp-content/`` will not be overwrite so uploaded static files will be kept and local plugins and themes will not be pushed remotely.